 Next, dampen a soft, clean cloth with distilled water or a diluted mild soap solution.
 Wring out any excess moisture so that the cloth is only damp, not wet.

 Starting with the white keys, gently wipe each key from back to front, using a light touch.
 Avoid rubbing too hard, as this can damage the keys.
-Wiping keys from back to front will prevent particles get behind the keys and into the piano.
+Wiping keys from back to front will prevent particles from getting behind the keys and into the piano.

 If there are stubborn stains or marks on the keys, you can use a specialized piano key cleaning solution, following the manufacturer’s instructions.
 Make sure to apply the solution to the cloth, not directly to the keys.